Stephenson-Lab/mech-checker-dev/index_version_archive/README.md

 ## A directory to archive index files for different versions of Mech-Checker

-index_v1 = The orginal Mech-checker it is used in the root
+index_v1 = The orginal Mech-checker it is used in the root (No compatible Taskbuilder anxillary tool)

-index_v2 = First update
+index_v2 = First update (Compatible with Taskbuider V2 anxillary tool)

 **updates in v2**
 **Index <script> update removes issue of formulas not matching due to different order of elements**